Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 - Advanced AI technology

-Starkey makes hearing, traveling, and staying fit easier than ever before.
-The Starkey Livio Edge AI hearing aids not only let you hear speech comfortably, but they also pair with the Starkey Thrive Hearing Control app for advanced functions.
-Your hearing aids can track your daily steps, the amount of time you spend standing, and your physical activity.
-Plus, built-in fall detection helps to keep you safe.
+Starkey’s prescription hearing aids make hearing, traveling, and staying fit easier.
+The Starkey Genesis AI hearing aids allow you to hear speech comfortably and pair with the Starkey Thrive Hearing Control app for advanced functions.
+These hearing aids can track your daily steps, the amount of time you spend standing, and your physical activity.
+Plus, built-in fall detection helps keep you safe.

-Starkey’s translation feature can make communicating with others at home or while traveling easier too.
+Starkey’s translation feature can make communicating with others at home or while traveling easier.
 When someone speaks into your phone, the app will translate their speech on your phone’s screen and play the translated text into your hearing aids.
-The technology can translate 27 languages in close to real time.
+The technology can translate 27 languages, practically in real time!

 - App with audio reminders, translation, and activity tracking